roopekt/Portals/README.md

 ## Acknowledgments

 - The skybox is part of [Free HDR Sky](https://assetstore.unity.com/packages/2d/textures-materials/sky/free-hdr-sky-61217) by ProAssets (free asset)
-- Textures have been dowloaded from [Poliigon](https://www.poliigon.com/) (all free textures)
+- Textures have been downloaded from [Poliigon](https://www.poliigon.com/) (all free textures)
-- This project has a screenspace shader that is based on a [tutorial](https://www.youtube.com/watch?v=cuQao3hEKfs) by [Brackeys](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA)
+- This project has a screen space shader that is based on a [tutorial](https://www.youtube.com/watch?v=cuQao3hEKfs) by [Brackeys](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA)

 ## Caveats